How to Pay for Grad School

 FINANCIAL AID | 4 MIN READ

-A graduate degree often leads to higher incomes and more job opportunities.
 On average, workers with a master’s degree earn about $10,000 more a year than their counterparts with a bachelor’s degree, according to the U.S. Bureau of Labor Statistics.
-And for many careers, a master’s degree is the new educational standard.
+And in many careers, a master’s degree is the new educational standard.
+The benefits of an advanced degree are immediately clear, but how to pay for grad school isn’t as clear-cut.

 “Graduate school can be an investment with long-term benefits,” said Julia Jenkins, director of Elmhurst College’s Office of Student Financial Services.